mozilla/jsThreads/README.md

  - **BAD:**

-        doSomeSetup();  //YOU CAN'T TELL, BUT THIS IS A GENERATOR.
+        doSomeSetup();          //YOU CAN'T TELL, BUT THIS IS A
+                                //GENERATOR.
 IT WILL SEEM TO DO NOTHING

  - **GOOD:**